mchung94/solitaire-player/README.md

 - In Pyramid Solitaire it's easy to find out all 52 cards in the game by looking through the stock pile and then restart the game from the beginning.
 But in TriPeaks Solitaire, there are 18 face down cards that can only be revealed by playing the game and removing the cards blocking them from below.
 This program can play to reveal the face down cards.
 - Can automatically play Pyramid or TriPeaks Solitaire in Microsoft Solitaire Collection on Windows 10.
   - You just need to have the app running at the beginning of a Pyramid or TriPeaks Solitaire game, and tell it which type of challenge you are playing.
   - Supports 100% scaling sizes only (in Windows Display Settings).
-It used to support 200% or 250% but I can no longer support this.
   - Scans the cards automatically so you don't have to tell the program what they are.
 - Can solve a deck of cards you give it, printing the solutions without automatically playing anything.